RechaelLop/RechaelLop/README.md

 ## Hi there 👋

-My name is Rechael, I am a Cloud Developer intrseted in developing innovative Cloud Solutions!
+My name is Rechael, I am a Cloud Developer interested in developing innovative Cloud Solutions!

 - 🔭 I’m currently working on TaskWise, a To-Do AI Agent.